 General permit 11 does not authorize the construction or placement of a detention or retention facility in freshwater wetlands, transition areas, or State open waters.

 If an application for a Stormwater Outfall or Water Intake cannot comply with the criteria for a GP-11, the applicant would need to apply for an Individual Permit (IP).
 An IP application would need to include a description as to why the project cannot be minimized to satisfy the General Permit criteria described in the link above.

-Outfalls and intakes are pipe openings that are located in water areas to intake water or discharge effluent including sewage, stormwater and industrial effluents.
-The construction of outfalls and intakes generally requires a coastal permit.
-Maintenance, replacement or repair of outfalls and intakes may qualify for an exemption.
-Outfalls and intakes are usually constructed in conjunction with a larger private, public, residential or commercial development project and are reviewed in the context of the larger project.
-There are no coastal permits-by-rule or coastal general permits specific to culvert work.
+Maintenance, replacement or repair of outfalls and intakes may qualify for an exemption per N.J.A.C.
+7:7-2.2(b) or N.J.A.C.
+7:7-2.2(c).
+As outfalls and intakes are usually constructed in conjunction with a larger private, public, residential or commercial development, they are typically reviewed in the context of that larger project.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.